-In this project, students will apply their programming and mathematical skills to a novel method for the analysis of
+Students will apply programming and mathematical skills to a novel method for the analysis of

 in several diverse fields, and its first application to GW data analysis shows a lot of promise: “Particle

 use of a user specified set of "agents" that move over the parameter space following some simple set

 learn about PSO and develop new ideas about improving the performance of PSO in the specific case

 of matched filtering for binary inspiral searches.
-This project is quite feasible for undergraduate students having a good background in programming and it can easily lead to publishable results.
+This project is quite feasible for undergraduate students

-Characterization of background noise in LIGO
+Title: Characterization of background noise in LIGO